LydiaUwU/TCDCS-First-Year-Survival-Guide/README.md

 ## Verilog and the Cult of Waldron
 Beginning Digital Logic Design you may be told about a piece of software called Icarus Verilog.
 Don't bother with it.
 It's a complete pain to download, install and use and you can complete the majority of the module with nothing more than [Atom](https://atom.io/) and the [Verilog syntax highlighting plugin](https://atom.io/packages/language-verilog).

 In the second semester you will be asked to start writing Verilog test-benches in addition to Verilog programs.
-For this I recommend the webiste [EDA Playground](https://www.edaplayground.com/) which will allow you to write and run a test-bench in browser.
+For this I recommend the website [EDA Playground](https://www.edaplayground.com/) which will allow you to write and run a test-bench in browser.

 ## ARM ASM [ASMR]
 To my knowledge, the software used for the Introduction to Computing modules has changed from the awful Kiel MicroVision to Visual Studio.
 So unfortunately I do not have much advice on the software side of things.
-However the biggest piece of advice I can give is that you should *always* write psuedo-code before starting to write in ASM, it will make your life so much easier throughout this module.
+However the biggest piece of advice I can give is that you should *always* write pseudo-code before starting to write in ASM, it will make your life so much easier throughout this module.

 ## We Live in a Society
 For many, Computers and Society may be initially off-putting, however if you approach the module with an open mind you will begin to find the module to be enjoyable and interesting.